 "In the short term, to around 2020, a key priority for us is to continue to work with the aviation industry and other stakeholders to make much better use of existing runways at all UK airports."
-(Department for Transport, 2012, p.
+(DfT, 2012, p.
 19)